 Cultivated: The Elements of Floral Style (Princeton Architectural Press, 2020) elevates floral design to fine art in this richly informative and entertaining work on the principles of floral style.
 A charming and intelligent mentor, Christin Geall emboldens designers, gardeners, and entrepreneurs to think differently and deeply about their work with flowers as she draws upon the fine arts and historical sources—whether exploring Baroque music, ikebana, the paintings of the Impressionists, or the work of floral innovators like Gertrude Jekyll and Constance Spry.
 Cultivated offers lessons and personal reflections on colour, creativity and aesthetics useful to anyone pursuing an artistic connection to the natural world.

 Signed copies are available through this site.
 Please add your inscription in the 'notes to seller' window revealed once you put the book in your cart.
-If you aren't keen on paying for shipping from Canada: Click here to order an unsigned copy or visit a retailer near you.

 PRAISE FOR THE BOOK